Today, we’re going to compare two classics from Adidas, the Adidas Superstar vs Stan Smith.

 Will that protruding craziness be forgivable because it is Boost and that means ultimate cushioning and technology on the inside of the shoe?
 I have to say it’s not really that dope.

-I’m a Boost head but it’s not really felt on the Superstar part of it it’s because of the way they encased it.
+I’m a Boost head but it’s not really felt on the Superstar part of it because of the way they encased it.

 The bottom actually shows some Boost but it’s not really felt unfortunately, which is the part that sucks.

-Right under the heel, there’s some Boost cushioning and this is probably the most felt part in the heel, but in the forefoot you can’t really feel it.
+Right under the heel, there’s some Boost cushioning and this is probably the most felt part in the heel, but in the forefoot, you can’t really feel it.
 That was kind of a downer for me for somebody that was so into it.

-I do have to say though I do like that they kept it kind of true to form with the rubberized midsole and the shell toe abviously.
+I do have to say though I do like that they kept it kind of true to form with the rubberized midsole and the shell toe obviously.
 But, it just did not really work with the shoe in my opinion.

 And if you want a little bit additional comfort on these shoes, this is definitely better than the original but still not enough to make me decide that this is the shoe that is a must-have.

-Let’s go ahead and get in to the Adidas Stan Smith.
+Let’s go ahead and get into the Adidas Stan Smith…

 One of the cool features about the original shoe is the perforation for the three stripes.
 There’s actually no three-stripe branding except for that.
 So this is a remodeled version of the Stan Smiths with this crazy big Boosty midsole.